ReactTraining/react-workshop/remix/lessons/05-forms-and-actions/lecture/NOTES.md

 Demo `useNavigation` and the problems with getting its status for many forms:

+- Each time we add to cart, it cancels the previous navigation
+- useNavigation models the page's navigation with one form, not suitable for our single button forms when we have lots of forms
+- If we leave out the product id comparison, all the buttons will respond to "isSubmitting" at the same time.
+- If we put the comparison in and quickly click on buttons, each new click will change the id and visually cancel the previous

 ```ts
 const isSubmitting =
   navigation.state === 'submitting' &&